cornernote/minetest-megapack/mods/carts/README.txt

 Read the first post at http://minetest.net/forum/viewtopic.php?id=2451

 Configuration:
-line 2: APPROXIMATION => see the topic in the forum line 23: MAX_SPEED => the maximum speed of the cart line 28: TRANSPORT_PLAYER => transport the player like a normal item
+(If there is no file specified it is in init.lua) line 1 in functions.lua: APPROXIMATION => see the topic in the forum line 4: MAX_SPEED => the maximum speed of the cart line 9: TRANSPORT_PLAYER => transport the player like a normal item
-		 (this is very laggy NOT RECOMMENDED) line 32: SOUND_FILE => name of a soundfile that is played when the cart drives.
+		 (this is very laggy NOT RECOMMENDED) line 13: SOUND_FILE => name of a soundfile that is played when the cart drives.
 To use your own sound put the soundfile (only .ogg) in carts/sounds/ and set the variable to the name (e.g. "test.ogg").

 License:
-Sourcecode and graphics: WTFPL (see below)
+Sourcecode: WTFPL (see below)
+Graphics: CC0 (provided from kddekadenz)

 See also:
 http://minetest.net/